Research funding

 Constellation line figures: network structure, semantics, and geometry

 Star constellations may be represented as line figures (spatial graphs in spherical coordinates).
 I digitised a dataset of constellation line figures (GitHub, .json format in progress) from scholarly literature, extending the sky cultures of the astronomical software Stellarium to 1900+ constellations from 75 cultures (from tribes to empires).
 Part 1 of the analysis measures the association between the type of culture and the network structure of constellations: The network signature of constellation line figures (PLOS ONE 2022, or ArXiv).
 This shows that the constellations cluster globally by network typology, as do the cultures.
 There is great diversity among the topologies drawn around the same root star, with only a minority being universal (those characterised by linear star patterns).
-Part 2 looks at the association between the semantics (symbolism) of constellations and the star pattern: The semantics of constellation line figures (ArXiv).
+Part 2 looks at the association between the semantics (symbolism) of constellations and the star pattern: Parallels in the symbolism of star constellations (ArXiv).
 This shows where in the world semantic similarities occur in the same regions of the sky, or over the same types of star clusters, finding many more semantic parallels than previously documented; I hypothesise which are natural effects of the star pattern, and which are likely cultural effects.
 Part 3, on the association between star pattern and line geometry, is work-in-progress.
 Gave a talk at The Artificial Sky meeting on data in cultural astronomy (slides, 2023).
 (Image: the reconstructed Golden Feline of the Inca in South America.)

 The constellation Golden Feline of the Inca in South America